guntas-13/setup-tools/QnAs/README.md

 ---

-# 🧠 Systems, OS, Networking & Architecture
+# 🧠 Systems, OS & Architecture

 ---

-## 1. What is an "image" in computing?
+## 1. What is an "image"?

 **Q:** What does the term _image_ actually mean?